BreachOpen/Chas-Riley/Projects/Network/sql.md

 ![Mex Part 2](../../assets/img/network/sql/6.png)<br /><br />

 **Task 4.
 Retrieve employees in Marketing**<br />
-Your team is updating employee machines, and you need to obtain the information about employees in the 'Marketing' department who are located in all offices in the East building (such as 'East-170' or 'East-320').<br /><br />
+Your team wants to perform security updates on specific employee machines in the Marketing department offices, which are all located in the East building (such as 'East-170' or 'East-320').<br /><br />

 To see which categories (foreign key tables) were located within the database, I needed to view all data listed in the "employees" key.<br /><br />